 - generating leads.

-Depending on the task at hand some platforms are better than others.
+Depending on the task at hand, some platforms are better than others.

 If influencers advertise and sell from their account, they will get commissions when their followers purchase thru the affiliate links.
 You don’t pay more when you purchase a product through these links.
-Like with the return costs, the commission is distributed over all online purchase s of the business.
+Like with the return costs, the commission is distributed over all online purchases of the business.
 No matter whether you order directly from the online store’s page or via your favorite guru’s affiliate link.
 You pay the same.

 These links just make it easier for you to find something.
 The influencer only gets a few cents.
 Typically, anywhere between 5 to 15%.
 The commission depends on the total sales value that is made due to the influencer’s efforts.
+Affiliates can also download promo codes from the brands and share them with their readers.
+See for instance, my Discounts, Coupons, and Promo Codes page.

-Micro- vs. macro influencers
+Micro- vs. Macro Influencers

 Brands distinguish between nano-, micro- and macro-influencers.
 Nano-influencers have less than 2000 followers.
 Micro-influencers have between 2,000 and 50,000 followers; macro-influencers more than 50K.